 SA: Respondent Does NOT Serve Payment Schedule within Time

-A payment schedule (response to a payment claim) need only be prepared if the respondent does not propose to pay the full amount claimed by the due date.
+A payment schedule (response to a payment claim) need only be prepared if the respondent does not propose to pay the full amount claimed by the due date for payment.

-HOWEVER IGNORING A PAYMENT CLAIM WITHOUT AN INTENTION OF PAYING IN FULL BY THE DUE DATE FOR PAYMENT MAY HAVE SERIOUS FINANCIAL CONSEQUENCES
+IGNORING A PAYMENT CLAIM WITHOUT AN INTENTION OF PAYING IN FULL BY THE DUE DATE FOR PAYMENT MAY HAVE SERIOUS FINANCIAL CONSEQUENCES.

 The payment schedule must be provided to the claimant during normal business hours at the claimant's ordinary place of business.
 It must be provided to the claimant within the time specified by the construction contract or 15 business days after service of the payment claim, whichever time expires first.